INSIDE: The Best Places to Visit in Hong Kong on a Family Vacation.

 Getting around Hong Kong

-- Click here for the Hong Kong Tourism Board for all the details of getting around Hong Kong on foot, by bus, by MTR, by taxi, by tram, by ferry, and by train.
+Click here for all the details of getting around Hong Kong on foot, by bus, by MTR, by taxi, by tram, by ferry, and by train.

-- Catch the iconic and historic Star Ferry across Victoria Harbour
+Remember, to catch the iconic and historic Star Ferry across Victoria Harbour and ride on the Aqua Luna Chinese Junk boat too.

 Best Hong Kong Tours